follmerlab/gtes/content/ground-state/understanding-linear-regression.md

 ![Linear Regression Analysis](../../images/linear-regression-analysis.png?v=5)

-# Key Diagnostic Checks

-## 1. Linearity
-The relationship should actually be linear.
-Plot residuals vs. predicted values—if you see patterns, the relationship may be non-linear.

-## 2. Homoscedasticity
-The variance of residuals should be constant across all levels of $x$.
-Funnel shapes in residual plots indicate heteroscedasticity.

-## 3. Normality of Residuals
-For valid hypothesis tests and confidence intervals, residuals should be approximately normally distributed.
-Check with Q-Q plots.

-## 4. Independence
-Observations should be independent.
-This is crucial in time-series or repeated measurements.
+# Diagnostics in Practice

+- **Linearity check**: Plot residuals versus fitted values.
+Any systematic curvature signals that a polynomial or mechanistic transform may be warranted before trusting slope and intercept.
+- **Homoscedasticity check**: Inspect residual spreading as $x$ increases.
+Weighted least squares or variance stabilizing transforms help when the spread grows with signal magnitude.
+- **Normality check**: Use Q Q plots or Shapiro Wilk tests on residuals.
+Deviations in the tails warn that confidence intervals on $\beta_0$ and $\beta_1$ will be distorted.
+- **Independence check**: Compute the Durbin Watson statistic or inspect autocorrelation functions when data come from kinetics or process monitoring.
+Correlated residuals imply understated uncertainty.

 # When Linear Regression Fails

-Linear regression is remarkably robust, but it has limits:
+Linear regression is remarkably robust, yet several scenarios call for alternatives:

-- **Outliers** can dramatically affect the fit (least squares is not robust)
+- **Outliers** dominate the sum of squares, so confirm leverage before reporting parameters.
-- **Multicollinearity** in multiple regression inflates standard errors
+- **Multicollinearity** in multiple regression inflates standard errors, which is why condition numbers and variance inflation factors belong in every report.
-- **Non-constant variance** violates assumptions (consider weighted regression)
+- **Non constant variance** violates assumptions and motivates weighted regression or generalized least squares.
-- **Non-linearity** requires transformation or non-linear methods
+- **Nonlinearity** often appears in spectroscopic calibrations at high concentrations; transform the predictors or adopt nonlinear models rather than forcing a line through curved data.

-# Philosophical Perspective
+# Scientific Perspective

-Linear regression embodies a fundamental scientific principle: **parsimony**.
-We seek the simplest model that adequately explains our data.
-But "adequately" requires judgment—statistical metrics guide us, but domain knowledge must inform interpretation.

-In chemistry, a perfect $R^2 = 0.99$ might mask systematic errors more dangerous than random scatter with $R^2 = 0.95$.
-Always examine residuals.
-Always question assumptions.
-The mathematics is certain; the application requires wisdom.
+Linear regression embodies the principle of parsimony.
+We seek the simplest model that explains the data, but adequacy demands judgment rooted in statistical evidence and domain knowledge.
+A reported $R^2 = 0.99$ can mask systematic baseline drift that is more damaging than random scatter in a dataset with $R^2 = 0.95$.
+Residual analysis tells us which situation we are in, and explicit uncertainty statements keep chemists honest about detection limits and rate constants.

 # Conclusion

-Linear regression is not just a technique—it's a way of thinking about relationships in data.
-Understanding the statistical foundations allows us to:

-1. Recognize when the method is appropriate
+Linear regression remains compelling because it rewards rigor.
+When we:

+1. Confirm the assumptions with the diagnostics above,
-2. Interpret results with appropriate confidence
+2. Quantify fit quality with $R^2$, RMSE, and coefficient confidence intervals,
-3. Diagnose problems through residual analysis
+3. Investigate residuals for structure tied to experimental design,
-4. Communicate uncertainty honestly
+4. Communicate uncertainty with the same seriousness as the final estimate,

-Master these fundamentals, and more complex methods become accessible.
-Rush past them, and even sophisticated models rest on shaky ground.
+we produce results that withstand peer review and guide subsequent experiments.
+That is the standard expected of an engaged graduate student, and it keeps even this foundational method informative rather than routine.

 ---

 *The code above generates synthetic data to demonstrate principles.
-In real analysis, always visualize your data first, check assumptions, and report uncertainty alongside point estimates.*
+In real analysis, always visualize data first, check assumptions, and report uncertainty alongside point estimates.*